Want to do better at exams? Take notes by hand

 Students are increasingly using laptops for note-taking because of the speed and legibility they confer.
 But research into how note-taking affects students' academic performance has found that laptop users are less able to remember and apply the concepts they have been taught, despite making more notes than students who write by hand. http://maiflowercasino.com

 The study was carried out by Daniel Oppenheimer, an associate professor of psychology at the University of California, and Pam Mueller, a psychology graduate student at Princeton University.
-They performed a series of experiments that aimed to find out whether using a laptop increased the tendency to make notes "mindlessly" by transcribing word for word.
+They performed a series of experiments that aimed to find out whether using a laptop increased the tendency to make notes "mindlessly" by transcribing word for word. buy essay in uk

 In the first test, students were given either a laptop (disconnected from the Internet) or pen and paper.
 They all listened to the same lectures and were told to use their usual note-taking strategy.
 30 minutes after the end of the talk, they were examined on their ability to recall facts and on how well they understood concepts.
+Go to laptop repair houston for quality service.

 The researchers found that laptop users took nearly twice as many notes as those who wrote by hand, which can be useful.
 However, the typists performed considerably worse at remembering and applying the concepts they had been taught.
 Both groups scored similarly when it came to memorising facts.